December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 Geologically, Tanzanite is found in metamorphic rocks, aqueous veins, and pegmatite rocks.

-A surprising fact about Tanzanite is that it can only be found in just one area on the planet, which is the Merelani Hills of Tanzania.
+A surprising fact about Tanzanites is that you can only find them in just one area on the planet, which is the Merelani Hills of Tanzania.

-What Are The Key Traits of The December Birthstone?
+What Are The Key Traits of The December Birthstones?

-Other personality traits that are connected with Turquoise are generosity, grace, positivity, humility, and health.
+Other personality traits of Turquoise are generosity, grace, positivity, humility, and health.

-People with Turquoise as their birthstone can be called guardian angels because they have this strong protective instinct for others.
+People with Turquoise as their birthstone are like guardian angels because they have this strong protective instinct for others.
 This makes them seem very young, vibrant, wise, and confident.

-Turquoise is known as a symbol of boldness, honesty, and grace.
+Turquoise is a symbol of boldness, honesty, and grace.
 People who have this gemstone for a birthstone are usually quite successful.

-Tanzanite represents a happy life that is filled with good fortune – something which many December babies will definitely reap the benefits of!
+Tanzanite represents a happy life full of good fortune – something which many December babies will definitely reap the benefits of!

 The pretty blue stone is famed for promoting good communication, as well as uniting their hearts and minds.
 Turquoise people are very chatty and charming.

-Those born in this month achieve extraordinary levels of success.
+Those born in December achieve extraordinary levels of success.
 They also have high aspirations and ambitions to try new things or go places that they have never been.
 Travel is a big thing for them.

 They are very loyal, and they will be with you through the ups and downs of your life, even if you are already pushing them away.
 They are generous with everything they have, be it with money, love, or attention.

-They have a distinct sexiness and charm that people find irresistible.
-They are drawn to them, and they realize that there’s more to them than their wit, candor, and charm.
+People born in December have a distinct sexiness and charm that people find irresistible, and they realize that there’s more to them than their wit, candor, and charm.

-December people are also very patriotic.
-They are active in pursuits that demonstrate their love for their country.
+They are also very patriotic and are active in pursuits that demonstrate their love for their country.